ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak15000/overview.md

 ## Product Description

 The RAK15000 WisBlock EEPROM module, part of the RAKwireless Wisblock series, is a serial EEPROM module with an I2C interface.
-Designed to work at low-power mode, the standby average consumption is lower than 3 µA (VCC = 5.5 V).
+Designed to work at low-power mode, the standby average consumption is lower than 3&nbsp;µA (VCC = 5.5&nbsp;V).
 The RAK15000 uses Microchip AT24CM02, which provides 2,097,152 bits of Serial Electrically Erasable and Programmable Read-Only Memory (EEPROM), organized as 262,144 words of 8 bits each.

 ## Product Features

-* 3.3 V input voltage, on/off control by the WisBlock Core module
+* 3.3&nbsp;V input voltage, on/off control by the WisBlock Core module
-* **Temperature range:** -40 °C to +85 °C
+* **Temperature range:** -40&nbsp;°C to +85&nbsp;°C
-* Internally organized as 262,144 x 8 bit (2 Mbit)
+* Internally organized as 262,144 x 8&nbsp;bit (2&nbsp;Mbit)
 * I2C-Compatible (2-wire) Serial Interface
-    - 100 kHz Standard mode
+    - 100&nbsp;kHz Standard mode
-    - 400 kHz Fast Mode
+    - 400&nbsp;kHz Fast Mode
 * High Reliability
     - Endurance: 1,000,000 write cycles
     - Data retention: 100 years
 * Built in error detection and correction
 * 256-byte Page Write Mode
 * Random and Sequential Read Modes
-* Standby current less than 3 µA
+* Standby current less than 3&nbsp;µA
 * Chipset: Microchip AT24CM02
-* **Module size**: 10 x 10 mm
+* **Module size**: 10 x 10&nbsp;mm

 ## Prerequisites